learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Html.md

         </html>

 ## Some useful elements:
-  Inside the bode tag is where all the elements displayed on the webpage are coded.
+  Inside the body tag is where all the elements displayed on the webpage are coded.

 ### Header tags:
    Firstly we have the header tag. h1, h2, ..., h5 are used as headers for the document.
 The greater the number succeding h in the tag the smaller the title gets.